Decarbonisation in tendering – who leads and who follows?

 During nearly three decades of professional life I’ve watched this ‘leadership’ tussle unfold through tendering; both from the buyer and the seller side.
 My belief is that tendering ‘leadership’ has mostly been a function of market power – with economic forces generally determining whether it’s the buyer or seller appetite and interest that leads or influences the tendering process and resultant contract delivery.

 But now there’s a common buyer and seller challenge; climate change.
 It’s the same challenge faced by everyone.
-When it comes to decarbonisation, buyers and sellers both have a responsibility to lead.
+When it comes to decarbonisation in tendering, buyers and sellers both have a responsibility to lead.

 There are a couple of interesting things to note about the climate challenge: